dicodiaz/financial-modeling/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Covid Metrics
+# Financial Modeling

 This is a mobile web application that features 2 pages: The homepage and the details page.
-The homepage displays all today's statistics about confirmed cases, deaths, and recoveries caused by Covid-19 in the world, as a total and separated by countries.
-When the user clicks on any country, the website navigates to the details page, which contains the detailed statistics about that specific country as a total and separated by regions.
-Both pages contain a search bar that allows the user to filter by country name.
-The data is consumed from [Narrativa API](https://covid19tracking.narrativa.com/index_en.html).
+The homepage displays a list of symbols that have financial statements, and features a pagination bar that allows the user to limit the rendered results and a search bar that allows the user to filter by symbol.
+When the user clicks on any symbol, the website navigates to the details page, which contains the detailed Income Statement about that specific symbol.
+The data is consumed from [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs/).
 Built with React, Redux, and Bootstrap.

 ## Mobile